kailash-manasarovar/statement/docs/next-batch.md

 ### January 2025

-1. Paul's description of how he caught Diana as she fell in Camden High Street!
 1. Inma starts saying, "Do you remember Richard Freed, we met him in Thailand..." and then suggests to me that Rich Freed is an Israeli spy.
 I say, he's definitely a spy, he's my favorite spy.
 Nothing more is said about this.
 Did Paloma tell her to say this?

 ### Feb